yhuang85/mandy/docs/_sources/CAST/contactMorse.rst.txt

     Note that :math:`X|_{H_k}` exponentially expands the contact volume in the above model.
 For :math:`k \geq n+1`, one can simply reverse the signs of :math:`X|_{H_k}` in the above equation, in which case :math:`X|_{H_k}` exponentially contracts the contact volume.
 These handles will just be called contact handles since nobody was interested in registering them as trademarks.

+Summary
+*******

+The fact that every (closed) contact manifold admits a compatible Morse function means that one can build any contact manifold from the standard-looking contact handles.
+However, it doesn't really give us much more grip on the contact manifold itself because such handle decompositions are by no means unique.
+Indeed, most of the power of Morse theory lies in the ability to connect different choices of Morse functions by homotopies.
+Such homotopies or more generally the flexibility of contact Morse functions are unfortunately not available from [Gi03]_ due to the global nature of the argument, which is more-or-less a replica of an argument of S. Donaldson [Don96]_ for symplectic manifolds which are far more rigid.

+We will follow a completely different path to build a hopefully more useful contact Morse theory.
+The main tools will be hypersurfaces and characteristic foliations on them.
+These tools are native to contact topology and were extensively used by D. Bennequin, Eliashberg, Giroux among many others for various purposes in the early days of the subject.

 .. rubric:: Footnotes